2023 summer movie season sees fantastic highs and lows - The Daily Mississippian

 Summer is a time of relaxation and relief for many tired students and professors, and three months of freedom allow for a variety of activities.
 One of the most beloved seasonal traditions is the summer moviegoing experience.

 Marvel Studios kicked things off in early May with “Guardians of the Galaxy Vol. 3.”
 The latest and alleged final installment in the “Guardians of the Galaxy” series provided many fans with an exciting, yet emotionally charged conclusion for the ragtag group of heroes.
-Satisfaction was also felt on Marvel’s end, as the film garnered over $800 million at the box office, making it 2023’s second-highest-grossing film yet.
+Satisfaction was also felt on Marvel’s end, as the film garnered more than $800 million at the box office, making it 2023’s second-highest-grossing film yet.

 Marvel continued to do major numbers with “Spiderman: Across the Spider-Verse,” which was released in early June.
-While not a property of Disney or Marvel Studios, this sequel to Sony’s surprise hit, “Spiderman: Into the Spiderverse,” swung its way to the top of the box office with ease.
-So far, the critically-acclaimed film has made well over $600 million and shows no sign of slowing down.
+While not a property of Disney or Marvel Studios, this sequel to Sony’s surprise hit, “Spiderman: Into the Spider-Verse,” swung its way to the top of the box office with ease.
+So far, the critically acclaimed film has made well over $600 million and shows no sign of slowing down.

 While the summer started off strong, the month of June was a fairly lackluster showcase of films.
 The Transformers franchise, while riddled with bad filmmaking, has been historically successful financially — with a couple of films even joining the billion-dollar club.
 The franchise’s latest, “Transformers: Rise of the Beasts,” was in no way a failure critically or financially, but it fell far short of what previous installments have accomplished.